 Naelego’s Cel Shaders

 Add some crisp, cartoony visuals to proceedings with this Borderlands-inspired, cel-shaded look.
-This expertly crafted shader introduces bold colours, crisp outlines and solid shadows in order to emulate the look of a classic comic or cartoon.
+Naelego‘s expertly crafted shader introduces bold colours and crisp outlines to emulate the look of a classic comic or cartoon.
 There’s a hefty caveat, though: this shader isn’t very well optimised and will huff and puff if you’re flying around in Creative mode.